isomerpages/cda-proc-eval-ey/index.md

       announcement_items:
         - title: CDA Partners with Local Hospitals for Enhanced Disease Monitoring and Control
-          date: 29 November 2023
+          date: 08 November 2023
           announcement: Announcement content
           link_text: Read more
           link_url: /
-        - title: Announcement
+        - title: '"Living with HIV" A Support and Awareness Workshop This Month'
           date: 29 November 2023
-          announcement: 'Event: "Living with HIV" A Support and Awareness Workshop This Month'
+          announcement: Text preview of the event
-          link_text: ""
+          link_text: Register now
-          link_url: ""
+          link_url: /
 ---